rajeshJSweb/medical-project/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+# Wellcome to Medibles react app

+This project is fully responsive website and created with react.js and live site host in firebase.

+## Live site link

+Visit the app.\
+Open [https://medibles-web.web.app](https://medibles-web.web.app) to view it in the browser.

+### App description

+This is a medical based react application, in this app you will get fully responsive and also get lots of menu item.

 ### `yarn start`